-Property Solvers is a regulated private home buying company and landlord group with over 35 years of collective experience.
+Property Solvers is a regulated cash home buyer, landlord group and “sell my property portfolio” specialist company with over 35 years of collective experience.

 We buy both vacant and occupied commercial property / land portfolios in any condition.

 As direct “sell property portfolio” professionals, there will be no estate agency, legal or other house sale costs involved.